 Well, although very proud of myself I felt that maybe I can just stop taking metformin and take care of my blood sugars on my own.
 Big mistake!

 Reverse Diabetes - 2 Years Later

-No meds, eating whatever I wanted, I decided to go back to the doctors (new doctor) and get a check up.
-To no surprise, my blood work came back and my HbA1c was 11.4 mmol/L. My doctor was quite alarmed and put me back on Metformin, but it was now a double dose (1000 mg/day).
+I decided to go back to the doctors and get a check up, no meds, eating whatever I wanted.
+To no surprise, my blood work came back and my HbA1c was 11.4 mmol/L. I was placed back on metformin but this time, a double dose (1000 mg/day.)